-Please note that due to the expansion of our livestock guardian dog rescue program, and our strong focus on this program as the core of our organization's mission, we are no longer able to accept dogs of non-livestock guardian breeds.
-Mixed breeds are fine, as long as they are a majority livestock guardian breed mix.
-If you are unsure if your dog is a livestock guardian breed, please feel free to ask.
+And finally, due to our strong focus on livestock guardian breed rescue as the core of our organization's mission, we are no longer able to accept dogs of non-livestock guardian breeds.
+Mixed breeds are welcome, as long as they are a majority livestock guardian breed mix.
+If you are unsure if the dog you are assisting is a livestock guardian breed, please feel free to ask.

-Following is a list of many (but not all) traditional livestock guardian breed dogs:
+For reference purposes, following is a list of many (but not all)

 Austrian Shorthaired Pinscher